Eleutherococcus senticosus: Extract and chemical constituents

 Roots of E. senticosus are cylindrical, up to 0.5 cm in diameter, straight or branched, dark brown, and have a smooth surface with bark fixed closely to the xylem.
 The derived extract from the roots has been characterized for its major constituents, including lignans, sesamin (eleutheroside B4), syringaresinol, phenylpropanes, coumarins, beta-sitosterol and daucosterol.

 Berries from E. senticosus contain diverse polyphenols, including caffeic acid, vanillic acid, ferulic acid, p-coumaric acid, and benzoic acid, with significant content of calcium, magnesium, and potassium.

 Major constituents of essential oil from leaves of Eleutherococcus senticosus include α-bisabolol (26%), β-caryophyllene (7%), germacrene D (7%), β-bisabolene (5%), and α-humulene (4%).

 Traditional medicine

-Extracts from the root of Eleutherococcus senticosus, including eleutherosides, are promoted in alternative and traditional medicine for providing health effects, which are supported by clinical evidence.
+Extracts from the root of Eleutherococcus senticosus, including eleutherosides, are promoted in alternative and traditional medicine for providing health effects.
 According to the WHO, only use "as a prophylactic and restorative tonic for enhancement of mental and physical capacities in cases of weakness, exhaustion and tiredness, and during convalescence" is backed up by clinical evidence.
 The plant has been assessed in preliminary research for its potential use as an antimicrobial or antistress agent.

 Potential for adverse effects

-People with high blood pressure, sleep apnea, narcolepsy, heart disease, mental illness, a compromised immune system, people in the processes of pregnancy and lactation, and people taking digoxin or hexobarbital may have adverse reactions to E. senticosus.
+People with high blood pressure, sleep apnea, narcolepsy, heart disease, mental illness, a compromised immune system, people in the process of pregnancy and lactation, and people taking digoxin or hexobarbital may have adverse reactions to E. senticosus.
 High doses may cause irritability, confusion, insomnia, or anxiety.